 Griffin LIFE continues Chaminade's vision of a faith-sharing community.
 It's a great way to meet new friends and strengthen the bonds of faith.

 All Vianney students are welcome and encouraged to attend LIFE meetings.
-The group meets most Tuesday evenings from 5:30 to 7:30.
+The group meets every other Tuesday afternoon from 3-4.

 Structure and leaders

-Griffin LIFE is directed by trained student leaders with help from faculty moderators.
+Griffin LIFE is directed by trained student leaders and is moderated by Mr. Jeremy Remiger.
 At each meeting, LIFErs explore one faith topic through activities, discussion and prayer.
 The focus is always on issues relevant to the lives of teenagers today.